Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Analysis of the Conic Sections

 so that Subtracting these equations gives

 so that

 and

 Thus, (1) implies (2).
-Finally, plugging the formulas for $y$ and $z$ in (2) into the formulas for $\xi$ and $\eta$ from \ref{DiagonalizedComponents} shows that (2) implies (1).
+Finally, plugging the formulas for $y$ and $z$ in (2) into the formulas for $\xi$ and $\eta$ from (\ref{DiagonalizedComponents}) shows that (2) implies (1).
 This proves the equivalence.
-For the bound, for any double fixed point $(x, y, z)$, we have $f_1(x) = \xi\eta = 0,$ so there are at most 4 possible values of $x$; as the value of $x$ uniquely determines the values of $y$ and $z$ via (2), this gives at most 4 such points. \end{proof} We also note that if $\chi\in\mathbb{F}_{p^2}-\mathbb{F}_p,$ $\chi^{p+1} = 1$ implies that $\xi^p = \eta$.
-All in all, the above discussion proves the following pair of lemmas:
+For the bound, for any double fixed point $(x, y, z)$, we have $\xi\eta = \kappa_1(x) = 0$, whence $f_1(x) = 0$ as well, so there are at most 4 possible values of $x$.
+As the value of $x$ uniquely determines the values of $y$ and $z$ via (2), this gives at most 4 such points. \end{proof} We also note that if $\chi\in\mathbb{F}_{p^2}-\mathbb{F}_p,$ $\chi^{p+1} = 1$ implies that $\xi^p = \eta$.
+To simplify our treatment of the elliptic case, we introduce the following notation: